pftq/HunyuanVideo-I2V_Fixes/README.md

 --variety-batch
 ```

-and add these if you want to use a lora
+and add these if you want to use a lora (don't forget to put the slash at the end of the line above it)
 ```
 --use-lora \
 --lora-scale 1 \